-With the deeper knowledge they have acquired, students will be well equipped to lead in the development of the information society.
+With the deep knowledge they have acquired, students will be well equipped to lead the development of new digital practices.

 In terms of understanding and knowledge, upon completing the programme students will have acquired

-- greater depth of insight into current research and development work, and
+- in-depth knowledge of current research and development, and

-- greater depth in their knowledge of methods in information systems.
+- in-depth knowledge of methods within the field of information systems.

 - a capacity to critically and systematically integrate knowledge and to analyse, evaluate, and deal with complex IT-related phenomena, issues, and situations, even with limited information,

-- a capacity to critically, independently, and creatively identify and formulate questions, to plan and execute advanced tasks within given time frames and using appropriate methods, thereby contributing to the generation of knowledge, as well as to evaluate this work,
+- a capacity to critically, independently, and creatively identify and formulate questions, to plan and execute advanced tasks within given time frames, as well as to evaluate this work,

-- a proficiency in developing and applying in project form complex information systems in order to solve problems and exploit the potential in individuals, organisations, and the wider community,
+- a proficiency in developing and applying digital practices in a project-based environment, in order to solve individual, organisational, and societal problems,

 - a capacity to solve problems in collaboration with others and to reflect on and develop forms of collaboration in system development processes,

-- a familiarity with applicable methods for developing complex information systems in various organisational contexts,
+- a familiarity with applicable methods for developing digital practices in various organisational contexts,

-- a capacity in both national and international contexts, orally and in writing, to clearly present and discuss their conclusions and the knowledge and arguments that lie behind them in dialogue with various groups, and
+- a capacity, both orally and in writing, to clearly present and discuss their conclusions and the knowledge and arguments that lie behind them in dialogue with various groups, and

-- skills required to take part in research and development work or to work independently in other advanced activities.
+- skills required to independently or collectively take part in research and development work.

-- a capacity to make judgements in the major field of information systems taking into consideration relevant academic, social, and ethical aspects and to evince an awareness of ethical aspects of research and development work,
+- a capacity to make judgements in the major field of information systems, taking into consideration relevant academic, societal, and ethical aspects, and to show an awareness of ethical aspects of research and development work,

 - a capacity to identify their need for further knowledge and to take the responsibility for their own knowledge development.